lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 }
 ```

-The list of properties that have changed is stored in a Map that’s passed to all the subsequent lifecycle methods.
-The Map keys are the property names and its values are the previous property values.
+The list of properties that have changed is stored in a `changedProperties` map that’s passed to subsequent lifecycle methods.
+The map keys are the property names and its values are the previous property values.

 Optionally, you can pass a property name and a previous value when calling `requestUpdate()`, which will be stored in the `changedProperties` map.
 This can be useful if you implement a custom getter and setter for a property.
 See [Reactive properties](/docs/components/properties/) for more information about implementing custom getters and setters.